KodiBharadwaj/spring-boot-ec2-cicd-github-actions/README.md

 ### 2. Connect to the Instance

-Connect to your EC2 instance via SSH.
+Connect to your EC2 instance via its cli.

 ### 3. Install Required Software